 My name is Jaime and I am visually impaired.
-I am a member of the BSC, Blind Stokers Club.
-I also received services from the San Diego Center for the Blind when I was 18 years old and preparing for college.
+I am a member of the Blind Stokers Club or BSC.
+I've also received services from the San Diego Center for the Blind, SDCB when I was 18 years old and preparing for college.

 The SDCB helped me gain and improve my mobility and independent living skills.
 Without the training I received at SDCB, my college and working years would have been much more difficult.
 The students there come from all walks of life and all ages.
 Some are young adults that are preparing for a future.
 Some are older people who have lost their sight through accidents or illnesses.
 Some, like me, were born with low vision.